pierre-rouleau/pel/doc/pel-manual.rst

 - a collection of `PEL convenience features`_ which:

-  - are implemented in several mostly independent files,
+  - are implemented in several mostly independent files (which can be used independently if you want to use just a couple of PEL features),
   - have key bindings mostly using the function keys to provide key map trees that do not interfere with standard Emacs key bindings,
   - provides access to over 230 external Emacs packages via `PEL